 At the rear of the monitor, there’s a hexagon RGB LED pattern that can glow in 21 different colors and various patterns.
 However, unlike LG’s previous RGB implementations (Sphere Lighting), it cannot be synchronized with on-screen video and audio.

 Picture in Picture and Picture by Picture modes are not supported.
 Auto Input Switch is also not available, meaning that the monitor cannot automatically detect a new connected device and switch to it.

 The stand of the monitor is sturdy and has a good range of ergonomics, including up to 110mm height adjustment, pivot by 90°, tilt by -5°/15° and 100x100mm VESA mount compatibility.

 Connectivity options include two HDMI 2.1 ports with full 48 Gbps bandwidth, DisplayPort 1.4 with DSC, a dual-USB 3.0 hub and an audio line-out port with DTS Headphone:X support for 3D audio simulation.

 Price & Similar Monitors

-The LG 32GQ950 price ranges from $1,000 to $1,300, which is quite steep considering that you can get an OLED or a mini LED display with proper HDR support for the same price, such as the Dell AW3423DW, the LG C1 and the Neo G7.
+The LG 32GQ950 price ranges from $1,000 to $1,300, which is quite steep considering that you can get an OLED or a mini LED display with proper HDR support for the same price, such as the Innocn 32M2V, the Dell AW3423DW, the LG C1 and the Neo G7.

 All in all, the LG 32GQ950 is an excellent 32″ 4K high refresh rate gaming monitor thanks to its IPS panel with vibrant colors, quick response time and wide viewing angles.